-The provision of PAS services outside of the recipient's home does not include trips outside of the borders of the state without prior written approval of OAAS or its designee, through the Plan of Care or otherwise.
+The provision of PAS services outside of the recipient's home does not include trips outside of the borders of the state without prior written approval of OAAS or its designee, through the POC or otherwise.
+The recipient's written request must include a detailed explanation and be sent to OAAS, or its designee, at least 24 hours prior to the anticipated travel, when applicable.